d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 attained state-of-the-art performance
 in large-scale image classification in early 2020s, showing that
-*large-scale training trumps inductive biases* :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+*scalability trumps inductive biases* :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+In other words,
+it is often possible to
+train large transformers
+to outperform large CNNs on large datasets.
 However,
 quadratic complexity
-of self-attention
-makes the transformer architecture less suitable for higher-resolution images.
+of self-attention (to be covered in :numref:`sec_self-attention-and-positional-encoding`) makes the transformer architecture less suitable for higher-resolution images.
 To address this issue,